-12 And they were all amazed, and were in doubt, saying one
+12 And they were all amazed, and were in doubt, saying one to another, What meaneth this?

 13 Others mocking said, These men are full of new wine.
 14 ¶ But Peter, standing up with the eleven, lifted up his voice, and said unto them, Ye men of Judæa, and all ye that dwell at Jerusalem, be this known unto you, and hearken to my words: